MRohde89/Project-Getting-and-Cleaning-Data/README.md

 # Project-Getting-and-Cleaning-Data

 ## Hello, the R-script run_analysis takes the different txt-files from the UCI HAR Dataset, which are based on results from movements with wearables, and combines them, so that it can be used for further analysis.
+## Important: The final dataframe has only the mean and std columns which correspondent to the original data.

 ## it is crucial to know that you need to install the packages plyr, dplyr as well as data.table.
 Your working directory has to be the UCI HAR Dataset folder